omarbelkady/VueJS/README.md

 ```

 ### How To Create A New Hello World Vue Project using the Vue CLI

 ```bash
 vue create hello-world
 ```

+### For Typescript and other features select:

+- Manually select Features

 ### Run your app in the browser aka locally

 ```bash
 npm run serve
 ```

 ### Deploy app

 ```bash
 npm run build
 ```

 ### Default Vue Template

 ```javascript
 //Empty Vue Default Template
 new Vue({